tudasc/MetaCG/README.md

 $> cmake --install build
 ```

-#### Build Graph Library and Tools (CGCollector, PGIS)
+#### Build Graph Library and Tools (CGCollector, PGIS, ...)

-You can configure MetaCG to also build CGCollector and PGIS.
+You can configure MetaCG to also build CGCollector, PGIS and other tools based on the graphlib (cgconvert, cgformat, cgmerge2).
 This requires additional dependencies.
 Clang/LLVM (in a supported version) are assumed to be available on the system.
 Extra-P and Cube library can be built using the `build_submodules.sh` script provided in the repository, though the script is not tested outside of our CI system.